DataRockMyWorld/DataRockMyWorld.github.io/_posts/2022-04-10-Climate-Change-in-Ghana.md

 ## Local Climate change initiatives in Ghana

-“Ghana acknowledges the importance and effects of Climate Change, and the urgent need to combat it, and we acknowledge equally the importance of protecting our development”
+“*Ghana acknowledges the importance and effects of Climate Change, and the urgent need to combat it, and we acknowledge equally the importance of protecting our development*”

 These were the words of the president of Ghana speaking at the UN Climate Change Conference, COP 26, in Glasgow in 2021.
 For a very long time, Climate Change and conversations around it have taken a secondary role in National development issues in Ghana.